-The Regional Growth Strategy was adopted by the Comox Valley Regional District board at its meeting on March 29, 2011.
+The Regional Growth Strategy was adopted by the Comox Valley Regional District Board in March 2011.

-Each member municipality has to prepare a context statement within its Official Community Plan that highlights how it achieves the objectives of the RGS.
-To learn more about your municipality’s OCP and/or context statement, visit the Town of Comox, the City of Courtenay or the Village of Cumberland.
+Municipal Context Statements: Each member municipality has to prepare a context statement within its Official Community Plan that highlights how it is working towards the objectives of the RGS.
+To learn more about each municipality’s OCP and/or context statement, visit Town of Comox, the City of Courtenay or the Village of Cumberland.

-Yes, there was extensive public consultation over many months in 2009 and 2010.
-Feedback was sought, particularly around the size and scope of the settlement expansion areas (SEAs) outside municipal boundaries.
-Following first and second readings of the bylaw, a public hearing was also scheduled to give everyone one more opportunity to submit comments to the Comox Valley Regional District Board.
+When the Regional Growth Strategy (RGS) was created there was extensive public consultation, particularly around the size and scope of the settlement expansion areas outside municipal boundaries.
+Following first and second readings of the bylaw, a public hearing was also held to give everyone the opportunity to provide feedback.
+On March 2011, the RGS was adopted by the Comox Valley Regional District Board and all local governments.

 Any future updates to the RGS would follow a similar process with opportunity for public consultation and feedback from the community.
 On an ongoing basis, the public contributes to the RGS by participating in the numerous projects and initiatives that implement the RGS (e.g. housing needs assessment project, airshed roundtable, etc.).

 The Regional Growth Strategy (RGS) provides a common vision for the entire region (CVRD, City of Courtenay, Town of Comox, and the Village of Cumberland) through eight goal areas.
 The RGS is implemented in each community through local Official Community Plans (OCP), as well as regulatory tools such as zoning.
 This means that each municipality has its own OCP, and each OCP includes a statement that explains how it is working towards the goals of the RGS.
 While the RGS does not regulate land use within member municipalities, the OCPs do.